-Let me guess: you already know why you should start a freelancing business.
+Let me guess: you’re already tempted to start a freelancing business.
 You’ve been considering it for a while.
-But you just need that extra push to get you going.
+But you just need a little push to get you going.

 But first of all, let’s flashback to 2017 when I was in your position.